National Navy UDT-SEAL Museum

 The National Navy UDT-SEAL Museum, also known as the Navy SEAL Museum, is located in St. Lucie County, just outside Fort Pierce, Florida.
 It houses exhibits to inform and educate on the role of Navy Underwater Demolition Teams (UDT) and Sea, Air, Land (SEAL) teams.
 The museum also preserves the history of the SEALs (the original Navy frogmen first trained outside of Fort Pierce).

 The idea of the museum originated in the home of Albert Stankie, where he and other former UDT Frogmen gathered personal artifacts and experiences from their service in World War II.
 They worked to procure the defunct Ft.
 Pierce Treasure Museum building and site.
-The Navy SEAL Museum sits on public land owned by Florida.
+The Navy SEAL Museum sits on public land owned by the State of Florida.
 This evolved into a dedicated facility, which opened in 1985, and was recognized as a National Museum by an act of Congress signed into law February 7, 2008.